Federated Learning in Non-IID Settings Aided by Differentially Private Synthetic Data: Related Work

-The second set of methods for FL from heterogeneous distributed data is focused on reducing drift in local training conducted at the clients.
+Approaches to FL that aim to overcome challenges of training a global model on heterogeneous data can be broadly organized in two categories.
+The first category includes techniques that attempt to improve the model aggregation step performed by the server.
+Examples include PFNM \cite{bayesian}, a Bayesian non-parametric approach for extracting layers from local models and using them to update the corresponding layers in the global model.
+While PFNM targets relatively simple architectures, FedMA \cite{fedMA} takes a step further and extends the same ideas to CNNs and LSTMs.
+In \cite{wang2020tackling}, the authors present a framework for the analysis of convergence of FL on heterogeneous data, along with a normalized averaging method, FedNova \cite{wang2020tackling}, that aims to eliminate objective inconsistencies (i.e., prevent convergence of the global model to a stationary point of the mismatched objectives) caused by naive aggregation of local models.
+The second category of methods for FL on heterogeneous distributed data is focused on reducing the drift in local training.
 To this end, FedProx \cite{FedProx} introduces a proximal term to the learning objective of each client with the goal of making local training aligned with the global objective.
-The proximal term is defined as the $l_2$-norm of the difference between the weights of the global model and the local model.
 SCAFFOLD \cite{scaffold} utilizes predictive variance reduction \cite{accelerating} to introduce control variates and correct local updates.
 The above two studies were verified in experiments on MNIST and EMINIST with multinomial logistic regression and fully connected two-layer networks.
-Recently, \cite{moon} tested FedProx and SCAFFOLD on more challenging tasks that involve deep learning models, showing that those two methods unfortunately offer little to no advantage over FedAvg in such scenarios.
-As an alternative, \cite{moon} proposes the Moon algorithm motivated by the local/global model proximity idea of FedProx but instead of the $l_2$-norm term, the proximity is imposed via a contrastive term in the objective of local training.
-The contrastive term is defined using a similarity function expressing preference that the output categorical vectors of the current global and local models are close, while the previous local model and current local model are distant.
+Recently, \cite{moon} tested FedProx and SCAFFOLD on more challenging tasks that involve deep learning models, showing that those two methods unfortunately offer little to no advantage over FedAvg in the considered scenarios.
+As an alternative, \cite{moon} propose the Moon algorithm motivated by the local/global model proximity idea of FedProx but instead of the $l_2$-norm term, the proximity is imposed via a contrastive term in the objective of local training.
 Another study, FedDyn \cite{dynamicregular}, proposes a dynamic regularizer to promote convergence of the local loss to a stationary point of the global loss.
+Building on top of SCAFFOLD, FedDC \cite{feddc} introduces an auxiliary local drift variable which serves as a dynamic regularizer helping narrow the gap between local models and the global model.
 While the above approaches utilize different loss functions, ultimately they all deploy the same strategy of introducing a regularization term to prevent from overfitting in local training.